 Inquiry launched into how anti-tank rifles were found on soldiers in breach of EU sanctions

-weapons made their way to Burma in breach of EU sanctions where they were used
+The authorities in Stockholm have launched an investigation into how new Swedish-madeweapons made their way to Burma in breach of EU sanctions where they were used

 by troops in military operations against ethnic rebels.